tetsushijp/AEP-Hands-on-Labs/labs/media/Foundations/Segments.md

       <tr width="500">
             <td valign="top"><h3>Objective:</h3></td>
             <td valign="top"><br>In this exercise, we’ll create a segment using Commerce ExperienceEvents and dynamic segmentation.
 Dynamic segmentation solves the scalability problems marketers traditionally face when building segments for marketing campaigns or other use cases where setting up multiple variations of the same segment was required.</br>
-      <br>On an ongoing basis, a retailer wants to remarket to customers who have clicked through an email offer for an item, started the order online in the last 3 days, but have not ordered the item within 1 day.</br></td>
+      <br>On an ongoing basis, a marketer wants to remarket to customers who have clicked through an email offer for an item, started the subscription online in the last 3 days, but have not completed the subscription within 1 day.</br></td>
      </tr>
      <tr width="500">
            <td valign="top"><h3>Prerequisites:</h3></td>